EeethB/edgedata/cran-comments.md

     CMS (12:14, 18:65, 19:7, 20:12)
     DIY (3:46, 12:51)
     HCC (14:62, 19:51, 23:26)
-    Hierarchichal (14:22)

-  * All "mis-spelled" words are proper nouns or initialisms
+  * All "mis-spelled" words are initialisms

 ## Downstream dependencies
 This is a new package and has no downstream dependencies yet